 According to the Centers for Disease Control and Prevention, if a child needs the two doses, physicians should begin the process early, so that children are protected before influenza starts circulating in their community.
 It usually takes about two weeks after the second dose for protection to begin.
 In cases that requires two doses of flu vaccine, they do not need to receive the same flu vaccine both times; live or inactivated vaccine can be used for either dose.

 As for adults, there’s no evidence or research suggesting that two flu shots are beneficial.
 Additionally, adults who have never had a flu shot until this season won't benefit from a second one in the same year.

-There is some preliminary evidence that the effectiveness of the flu vaccine may decrease over the course of a flu season, but there isn’t research strong enough to warrant getting another shot, Health explains.
+There is some preliminary evidence that the effectiveness of the flu vaccine may wane over the course of a flu season, Dr. Barnett adds, but “at this time, this information does not represent a rigorous study of the phenomenon,” she says, and the research certainly isn’t strong enough to warrant getting another shot.